 That 'weed' was the prize pupil of Olympic Silver Medallist, World and European Champion Cecilia Colledge.
 She guided him to a second place finish in the novice men's event at the 1962 U.S. Championships in front of a hometown audience at Boston's McHugh Forum in only his fourth year skating.
-Two years later in Cleveland, McGrath placed fourth in the junior men's competition behind Tim Wood, Duane Maki and Richard Callaghan.
+Two years later in Cleveland, Paul placed fourth in the junior men's competition behind Tim Wood, Duane Maki and Richard Callaghan.
 In 1965 at the age of eighteen, he won the Eastern and U.S. junior men's titles and finished second at the Lake Placid Summer Competition right behind Canadian Champion Dr. Charles Snelling.
 He continued to skate through the 1966/1967 season then decided to call it quits.
-"My whole family sacrificed everything for my training until they just couldn't swing it anymore," McGrath explained in 1984.
+"My whole family sacrificed everything for my training until they just couldn't swing it anymore," Paul explained in 1984.
 "But I'd already been told by some powerful people in skating that I wouldn't make it to the Olympics in 1968, because the other contenders for the team had better connections.
 There's a lot of politics in skating."

-It was at the World Professional Championships at Wembley that McGrath first met Lorna Brown.
-"After my performance," she recalled, "this guy comes running up to me who I'd never really seen because I hadn't seen him skate at that point because [the men] were after us.
+It was at the World Professional Championships at Wembley that Paul first met Lorna Brown.
+"After my performance," she recalled, "This guy comes running up to me who I'd never really seen because I hadn't seen him skate at that point because [the men] were after us.
 He came up to me, hugging me, saying, 'You really came through!' and I could never forget that moment.
 I felt like I'd met someone who was on the same wavelength; the same artistic plane as me.
 We got together and we became lovers.
 We travelled back and forth for a while and then one day, I was in Boston at his apartment and one of his lovers came in and it was a really scary situation.
 Eventually, we broke up because it just wasn't right for him.
 But for a time we had an amazing relationship.
 It was very much based on the art.
 We had so much in common.
 We went to art galleries in New York together, he bought me a ring.
 It looked like we were going to get married at one point.
 When I went to the Boston Skating Club, there was a great big banner the whole length of the rink that had been put up at the back where the seating was: 'Welcome Lorna'.
 I was just blown away.
 He had me performing for his skaters and dancing in someone's house on a stage.
 It was just amazing, really.
 We loved each other and we continued to be friends but there was no connection in any way, shape or form at that point because I had totally accepted that he'd decided one hundred percent that he was gay and I could completely accept that."

-McGrath's artistic and musically sensitive performance style later caught the eye of Olympic Gold Medallist John Curry, who invited him to perform in his "Theatre Of Skating" at the Cambridge Theatre in London.
-After the show, Curry sent McGrath packing.
-"There wasn't an obvious dislike going on that we could see," explained Brown.
+Paul's artistic and musically sensitive performance style later caught the eye of Olympic Gold Medallist John Curry, who invited him to perform in his "Theatre Of Skating" at the Cambridge Theatre in London.
+After the show, John sent Paul packing.
+"There wasn't an obvious dislike going on that we could see," explained Lorna Brown.
 "Nobody ever spoke about John and Paul but I think they differed artistically.
 I think maybe John criticized Paul.
 He was an incredible jumper and John wasn't.
 Anything that would upstage John, especially from a man, he wouldn't have.
 Also, I think Paul was not as classical as John.
 He was very, very much a free spirit.
 He was an individual artist.
 He didn't follow anybody.
 He was a complete individual.
 He would stand on one of the openings going on to the ice and literally, he would step onto the ice and do a triple jump from nothing.
 He was an amazing jumper, incredible technician and a great artist.
 He wasn't copying anybody.
 He was his own person."

-McGrath was outspoken about how figure skating was presented to television audiences.
+Paul was outspoken about how figure skating was presented to television audiences.
 He believed too much emphasis was placed on the technical elements and not enough attention was paid to educating audiences about the second mark.
 He bemoaned, "Television has built a huge audience for skating...
 How would you like it if in the middle of Swan Lake,' the announcer came on and said, Now watch that arabesque!'
 TV skating is just not handled from an aesthetic viewpoint."

-Since 1992, he has been honoured posthumously by the Professional Skaters Association with the Paul McGrath Choreographer Of The Year Award.
+Since 1992, Paul has been honoured posthumously by the Professional Skaters Association with the Paul McGrath Choreographer Of The Year Award.
 Winners have included Sandra Bezic, Sarah Kawahara, Brian Wright, Lori Nichol, Tom Dickson and David Wilson.
-Brown recalled, "He was very funny.
+Lorna Brown recalled, "He was very funny.
 He was a person who loved to enjoy life.
 He loved performing and that was maybe what John crushed a little bit because he kept Paul back.
 He wouldn't allow Paul to do the things that he was really best at.
 We would laugh a lot.
 He was a very passionate person, very meaningful and compassionate as well.
 A beautiful person with a lot of love in his heart."